-Is there anything more quintessentially Indian than Aloo Gobi Masala?
+Is there anything more perfect than Aloo Gobi Masala?
 I don't think so!
-This simple cauliflower and potato stir fry is an all season recipe that needs minimal effort but like most Indian recipes, is full of flavor.
+This simple cauliflower and potato stir fry is an all season recipe that needs minimal effort but like most Indian recipes, is a flavour bomb.
 This recipe has no onions and garlic.

 All my recipes usually start with sauteing onions and garlic but not this one.
 It doesn't need that flavor because it has so much going for itself.
 In fact the prominent aromatic here is ginger that really pushes this aloo gobi masala to another level.